django-cms/django-cms/docs/how_to/09-custom_plugins.rst

         {% if request.toolbar and request.toolbar.edit_mode_active %}
             <script>
             CMS.$(window).on('cms-content-refresh', function () {
-                // Here comes your code of the plugin's javscript which
+                // Here comes your code of the plugin's javascript which
                 // needs to be run after a content refresh });
             </script>